apache/cordova-docs/www/docs/en/3.3.0/guide/platforms/ios/plugin.md

   forget, an error is logged in the Xcode console.

-- Don't forget to add any hosts you connect to in the whitelist, as described in Domain <a href="../../appdev/whitelist/index.html">Whitelist Guide</a>.
+- Don't forget to add any hosts you connect to in the whitelist, as described in Domain Whitelist Guide.
 If you forget, an error is logged in the Xcode console.